Treating Chronic Fatigue And Autoimmunity – Creating A Holistic Management Plan

 Eliminate the following inflammatory initiators:

-The intestinal microbiome plays an important role in the function and integrity of the gastrointestinal tract, maintenance of immune homeostasis and host energy metabolism.
-Perturbations in the composition of microbial communities, also known as dysbiosis, can result in disrupted interactions between microbes and its host.
+The intestinal microbiome plays an important role in the function and integrity of the gastrointestinal tract, maintenance of immune homeostasis, and host energy metabolism.
+Perturbations in the composition of microbial communities, also known as dysbiosis, can result in disrupted interactions between microbes and their host.
 Studies have shown that these changes in microbiome composition and function are thought to contribute towards CFS susceptibility and progression.
-Other studies have demonstrated introduction of positive bacterial culture (probiotics) into this gut environment can help in maintaining gut integrity, reducing inflammation and rebalancing the microbiome.
+Other studies have demonstrated the introduction of positive bacterial culture (probiotics) into this gut environment can help in maintaining gut integrity, reducing inflammation, and rebalancing the microbiome.

-Probiotics are living microorganisms, which when administered in adequate amounts can offer health benefits on the host.
+Probiotics are living microorganisms, which when administered in adequate amounts can offer health benefits to the host.
 There are many forms that probiotics can take and each person may respond differently to each.
-For some it is about trying different cultures and seeing which is the most effective at normalising gut health and improving overall health.
+For some, it is about trying different cultures and seeing which is the most effective at normalising gut health and improving overall health.
 Cultures can be specific or in food sources, such as fermented foods.
-Below are a list of my favourite probiotics that I try to include at least once daily into my routine.
+Below is a list of my favourite probiotics that I try to include at least once daily into my routine.